HanzgitH/plugin_update/README.md

 RPC and Websocket update

+Before doing this update ensure you have the correct docker install (one-click) check if this is the correct version for update.

+    sudo docker ps -a

+Read the output, at the right hand side under "name" if the strings are `pgsql and pgsql_ei` then use this update process.

 This will cover:
   - Taking the node and PGSQL services down with docker-compose down
   - Updating the startNode.sh and plugin.env file with the correct endpoints.